QuickShop-Community/QuickShop-Hikari-Documents/docs/modules/shops/price-system.md

 ## Define unspecified item price limit

-You can limit the all items maxmiunm or minimal price that not match any rules.
+You can limit all items maximum or minimum price that not match any rules.

 ```yaml
 undefined: # This option not control by enable option, always enabled